-Social work practitioners engaged in management and policy are fully familiar with the NASW code of ethics and understand how that code applies to their specific professional endeavors and behaviors.
-They understand the role of an organizational and policy leader as an articulator of organizational and community values.
-They are fully aware of practices that may constitute a conflict of interest and how to avoid them and are proficient in managing their affective reactions and setting and maintain boundaries in their relationships with clients, supervisees, supervisors, volunteers and contractors.
-They treat organizational employees and property with respect and are able to model ethical behavioral and mentor others in adhering to ethical principles.
-Social work practitioners focused on management and policy understand the ethical implications of current and emerging technologies within the larger organizational and policy context.
-They recognize how their personal values may enhance or hinder their ability to work effectively within the context of an organization and implement policies and procedures of that organization.
-Practitioners of Social Work in Management and Policy:
+Social work practitioners engaged in management and policy know the NASW Code of Ethics and understand how the Code applies to their specific professional endeavors and behaviors.
+They understand the role of an organizational and policy leader as a voice of organizational and community values.
+They are fully aware of practices that may constitute a conflict of interest and how to avoid them.
+They are proficient in managing their affective reactions and setting and maintaining boundaries in their relationships with clients, supervisees, supervisors, volunteers, and contractors.
+They treat employees and property with respect, and model ethical behaviors and mentor others in adhering to ethical principles.
+Social work practitioners focused on management and policy recognize how their personal values may enhance or hinder their ability to work effectively within organizational and policy contexts.
+They additionally understand the ethical implications of current and emerging technologies within those contexts.

-- Use critical thinking to apply the NASW code of ethics to analyze ethical issues related to management and policy; - Identify personal values that enhance or hinder one's ability to work effectively within an organization and use supervision to examine these values; and - Use electronic records and other emerging technologies ethically within a larger management and policy context; assure confidentiality of client data; and appropriately use informed consent in interventions.
+- Use critical thinking to apply the NASW Code of Ethics to analyze ethical issues related to management and policy; - Identify, through processes of self-examination and supervision, personal values that enhance or hinder one's ability to work effectively within organizational and policy contexts; and - Use a range of technologies ethically within a larger management and policy context, including assuring confidentiality of client data and appropriate use of informed consent in interventions.